Yamaha YDP-144 vs Yamaha YDP-164: Best Yamaha Arius Digital Piano?

 With that said, it’s also important to note that Yamaha’s key action can go all the way up something called NWX, or Natural Wood X (with escapement) key action.
 What you get here is not only a more realistic and expressive key action, but also wooden ivory keys which are meant to replicate the kind of keys (both in touch and weight) that you’d find on an acoustic piano.

 Natural Wood X action is something you’d find in a Clavinova digital piano, or even in a portable digital piano such as the Yamaha P-515, which actually costs the same as the Yamaha YDP-164.

 Speaking of the Yamaha YDP-164, it features Yamaha’s Graded Hammer 3 key action.
 This is a key action that’s a step above both the Graded Hammer Standard action, as well as the Graded Hammer or GH action.

 What you get with this key action in the YDP-164, aside from just graded keys, is also a three sensor setup within each key that helps give you a more expressive feeling when you’re playing the keys—all aimed to make it feel like you’re getting the sensation that you’re playing on a grand piano’s keybed.

 The Graded Hammer Action 3 keyed also comes with simulated Ebony and Ivory keys.
 They are also grippy keys, which is always going to be helpful if and when your fingers get wet.
 Because now, you won’t have to worry as much that your sweaty fingers will slip off the keys.

-Below, please take a moment to view some of the best-selling digital pianos on Amazon, and then see how well they stack up to the Yamaha YDP-S54.
+Below, please take a moment to view some of the best-selling digital pianos online, and then see how well they stack up to the Yamaha YDP-S54.

 The Sound and Power Differences